 Have you hired anyone using social media channels?
-It’s becoming increasingly popular for business owners to turn to LinkedIn, Facebook and Twitter, among other channels, to recruit.
-But social media recruitment is far different from running an ad or posting your opening in a job forum or on your website.
-It’s about engaging with candidates so they can learn about your values, business philosophy and credentials before making a decision to apply.
+It’s becoming increasingly popular for business owners to turn to LinkedIn, Facebook, and Twitter, among other channels, to recruit.
+Social media recruitment is far different from running an ad or posting your opening in a job forum or on your website.
+It’s about engaging with candidates so they can learn about your values, business philosophy, and credentials before deciding to apply.
 You also have the opportunity to learn about them beyond their resume.

 STEPS TO SUCCESSFUL SOCIAL RECRUITMENT

 When it comes to job-related traffic, LinkedIn, the largest professional network of its kind, is driving the most (47 percent), followed by Facebook (30 percent) and Twitter (16 percent).
 With any of these social networking sites, you have the opportunity to evaluate candidates based on their online activity.
 For example, you can see how much of their interaction is personal or professional.